wangmation/LearnStats/README.md

 # LearnStats
 Learning and implementing statistical examples on textbook and tutorial.
 Written in R, Backup Only.
+Using RStudio.